-By entering into the agreement you are giving us permission to gather process and store your personal information for the purpose of providing our services to you.
+By entering into the agreement you are giving us permission to gather and store your personal information for the purpose of providing our services to you.
 This doesn’t affect any rights and obligations you or we have under data protection law.

 You can withdraw your permission by closing your account, which will end the agreement between you and us.
 If you do this, we’ll stop using your information for the purpose of providing our services, but we may need to keep your information for other legal reasons.

-Except as we've set out in section 33 below, we own all the intellectual property in our products (for example, the content in our app and on our website, our logo and card designs).
-You must not use our intellectual property as your own, except to enjoy our products.
+All the intellectual property in our products (for example, the content in our app and on our website, our logo and card designs) are owned by our parent company, Revolut Ltd (a company incorporated in England and Wales with company number 08804411, whose registered office is at 7 Westferry Circus, Canary Wharf, London, E14 4HD, United Kingdom) and being used by us and other Revolut Group companies.
+You must not use this intellectual property as your own, except to enjoy our products.
 You also must not reverse-engineer any of our products (that is, reproduce them after a detailed examination of their construction or composition).

 Our contract with you